conqp/mcipc/README.md

 *  `mcipc.rcon.ee.Client` Client for Education Edition servers.
 *  `mcipc.rcon.je.Client` Client for Java Edition servers.

-For backwards compatibility, the `mcipc.rcon.Client` is now an alias for `mcipc.rcon.je.Client`.
+To provide some backwards compatibility, the `mcipc.rcon.Client` is now an alias for `mcipc.rcon.je.Client`.
 You'll find a full documentation of each client's capabilities, i.e. methods in the [documentation](https://mcipc.readthedocs.io/en/latest).

 ## Requirements